 |Access is often provided in a separate location or through special treatment||Access is inclusive|

 |Access must be reconsidered each time a new individual uses the system, i.e. is consumable||Access, as part of the environmental design, is sustainable|

 |Source: AHEAD Universal Design Initiative Team|

 This realization, for many disability service providers, results in a recognition that a paradigm shift must occur in the DRC office before it can occur across the campus.
 One way to approach this paradigm shift is to engage in a strategic planning process.
-The UALR DRC has been implementing this paradigm shift since about 2006.
-In Spring 2013 we laid out a strategic plan that flow from our stated core values, and we created a vision statement for the department as well.
-The mission statement of the UALR DRC is the basis from which we operate, so that we always have an eye not just accessibility but full inclusion and good design for the benefit of everyone.
+The UA Little Rock DRC has been implementing this paradigm shift since about 2006.
+In Spring 2013 we laid out a strategic plan that flowed from our stated core values, and we created a vision statement for the department as well.
+The mission statement of the UA Little Rock DRC is the basis from which we operate, so that we always have an eye not just accessibility but full inclusion and good design for the benefit of everyone.